 Page Element Function Example 1.
-Outside Letter of Transmittal Optional cover letter that addresses the report's intended recipients and introduces it See How to Write a Transmittal or Cover Letter (Techwriter, 2010) 2.
-Cover Title and image Gives the reader and immediate sense of what the report is all about See Papers and Reports templates (Microsoft Office, 2014) 3.
-Title fly Title only Optional Feasibility Study of Oil Recovery from the X Tarpit Sands Location 4.
+Outside Letter of Transmittal Optional cover letter that addresses the report's intended recipients and introduces it For a sample letter of transmittal, see the first page of this PDF Interactive Qualifying Project Report (Brooks, Grillon & Lewis, 2006) 2.
+Cover Title and image Gives the reader and immediate sense of what the report is all about See Papers and Reports templates (Microsoft Office, n.d.)
+3. Title fly Title only Optional Feasibility Study of Oil Recovery from the X Tarpit Sands Location 4.
 Title page Label, report, features title, author, affiliation, date, and sometimes for whom the report was prepared Feasibility Study of Oil Recovery from the X Tarpit Sands Location Peak Oilman, X Energy Corporation Prepared for X 5.
 Table of Contents A list of the main parts of the report and their respective page numbers Orients the reader around the scope of the report and helps them find specific information Abstract1 Introduction2 Background3 6.
 Abstract or Executive Summary Informational abstract: highlight topic, methods, data, and results Descriptive abstract: (All of the above without statements of conclusion or recommendations) Enables the reader to get a sense of the entire report at a glance to make quick decisions based on the findings This report presents the current status of the X tarpit sands, the study of oil recoverability, and the findings of the study with specific recommendations.
 7. Introduction Introduces the topic of the report Establishes the context in which the report topic makes sense Oil sands recovery processes include ways to extract and separate the bitumen from the clay, sand, and water that make up the tar sands.
-This study analyzes the feasibility of extraction and separation, including a comprehensive cost/benefits analysis, with specific recommendations.
-8. Body Key elements of body include: Background Methodology Results Analysis and Recommendations Provides a detailed presentation of evidence Background: History of oil extraction and separation from tarpit sands Methodology: Specific analysis of the site based on accepted research methods Results: Data from the feasibility study Analysis and Recommendations: Analysis of the data and recommendations based on that analysis 9.
-Conclusion Concise presentation of findings Presents the main results and their relation to recommended actions or outcomes
+This study analyzes the feasibility of extraction and separation, including a comprehensive cost/ benefits analysis, with specific recommendations.
+8. Body Key elements of body include: • Background • Methodology • Results • Analysis and Recommendations Provides a detailed presentation of evidence Background: History of oil extraction and separation from tarpit sands Methodology: Specific analysis of the site based on accepted research methods Results: Data from the feasibility study Analysis and Recommendations: Analysis of the data and recommendations based on that based on that analysis

-10. References Bibliography or Works Cited List of source references cited throughout 11.
+9. Conclusion Concise presentation of findings Presents the main results and their relation to recommended actions or outcomes 10.
+References Bibliography or Works Cited List of source references cited throughout 11.
 Appendix Related supporting materials May include maps, analysis of soil samples, and field reports

-The following is a 14-point checklist for helping to ensure that a report fulfills its goals:
+The following is a checklist for helping to ensure that a report fulfills its goals:

 - □ 1.
-Report considers the audience's needs - □ 2.
-Format follows function of report - □ 3.
-Format reflects institutional conventions and expectations - □ 4.
-Information is accurate, complete, and documented - \Box 5.
-Information is easy to read - □ 6.
-Terms are clearly defined - □ 7.
-Figures, tables, and graphic elements support written content - □ 8.
-Figures, tables, and graphic elements are clear and correctly labeled - □ 9.
-Figures, tables, and graphic elements are easily understood without text support - □ 10.
-Words are easy to read (font, arrangement, organization) - □ 11.
-Results are clear and concise - □ 12.
-Recommendations are reasonable and well-supported - □ 13.
-Report represents your best effort - □ 14.
-Report speaks for itself without your clarification or explanation
+Messaging throughout is complete, accurate, and evidence-based - □ 2.
+Audience's wants, needs, and abilities influence the research and writing of the report - □ 3.
+Purpose and goals are clear - □ 4.
+Style reflects the organizations' conventions and expectations - □ 5.
+Key terms are clearly defined - □ 6.
+Figures, tables, and graphic elements are correctly labeled and consistent with the writing - 7.
+Figures, tables, and graphic elements are easily understood without text support - □ 8.
+Typeface and images are accessible (AODA-compliant: font choice, alt text for images, etc.) - □ 9.
+Results are clear and concise - □ 10.
+Recommendations are clear, reasonable, and well-supported